patricktrainer/patricktrainer.github.io/content/posts/Using-Self-Joins-To-Calculate-Your-Retention-Chur.md

 group by month
 ```
 Our two join conditions are:
-1. this_month.month = add_months(last_month.month,1): This sets up how the join works.Here’s the query:
+1. this_month.month = add_months(last_month.month,1): This sets up how the join works.
+Here’s the query:
 ```
 with monthly_activity as (
 select distinct